Lanthian/comp30024-2024-part-b/notes.md

 * Rendered the board using utils.py - issue exists in move generation, not board state storing.
   * ACTUALLY, turns out the issue was that the PriorityDict that stored possible moves wasn't clearing between calls in program.py action().
 Implementing a simple .clear() method into prioritydict.py fixed this issue.
+  * 2024.05.09: Unsure if I noted it elsewhere, but this issue was also resolved by moving default values for the PriorityDict class into an `__init__` function, instead of having it constant between all dictionaries....

 # 2024.04.26